brawaru/Brawaru/SUPPORT.md

 the essentials like food, clothing, or rent.
 So I sincerely ask you, if I have helped you or your project, or you just like my work, please consider supporting me by making a donation, it would really mean a lot these days.
-Don't do that if you are in difficult situation yourself.
+Don't do that if you are in a difficult situation yourself.

 ## Donation methods

-Due to _circumstances_ I cannot have GitHub Sponsors and have to rely on less-popular platforms.
+Due to _circumstances_ I cannot have GitHub Sponsors and have to rely on lesser-known platforms.
 Depending on your location, you can make monthly or single donations through [Boosty][boosty] worldwide.
 You can also donate using [Yoomoney][yoomoney] in Russia.